Air Canada flight diverted to Hawaii after turbulence, injuries reported

 Reuters

-MONTREAL, July 11 (Reuters) - An Air Canada flight was diverted on Thursday to Hawaii after a sudden case of severe turbulence left 35 passengers with minor injuries, the carrier said in a statement.
+MONTREAL, July 11 (Reuters) - An Air Canada flight was diverted on Thursday to Hawaii after severe turbulence left several passengers with minor injuries, the carrier said in a statement.

-Flight AC33, carrying 269 passengers and 15 crew, was flying from Vancouver to Sydney, Australia, when the Boeing 777 aircraft "encountered unforecasted and sudden turbulence approximately two hours past Hawaii," the carrier said.
+Flight AC33, carrying 269 passengers and 15 crew, was flying from Vancouver to Sydney, Australia, when the Boeing 777 aircraft "encountered unforecasted and sudden turbulence approximately two hours past Hawaii," the carrier said on Thursday.
 The plane was diverted to Honolulu and landed at 12:45 pm EST.

-The passengers were taken to hospital and nine of them suffered "serious" injuries, local media reported, citing Hawaiian officials.
+Thirty-seven passengers were admitted to local hospitals and discharged after assessment, Air Canada spokeswoman Isabelle Arthur said in an email on Friday.

 "The plane must've dropped about 100 feet or something because we all went up to the ceiling like throughout the plane," one quoted a passenger as saying (graphic).